 Long-form sales copywriting, SEO copywriting, brand storytelling, conversion, lead generation, blogging, patient education – you may be able to niche your copywriting services if you shift your focus to one distinct area.

 Expand your scope beyond medical copywriting

-Learn new technical skills so you can offer allied services such as web design, graphic design, content management, video and audio editing, online marketing, and more.
+Learn new technical skills so you can offer allied services such as web design, graphic design, content management, video and audio editing, medical editing, online marketing, and more.

 Become a medical content strategist, editor or manager

 If you prefer consulting and strategy, you can aspire to become a content strategist, editor, or manager – and, in these roles, you’d be making creative, strategic decisions as opposed to writing all of the content.